Well quasi-order and atomicity for combinatorial structures under consecutive orders: Valid structures

 By replacing graphs with simple graphs or digraphs in the last paragraph, we see that each of these are also valid structures.

-For tournaments: Let $S, T$ be two tournaments on $p, q$ points respectively such that $S\Harpoon{[p-x+1, p]} \cong T \Harpoon{[1, x]}$ for some $x \geq 1$.
+For tournaments: Take $S$ and $T$ to be two tournaments on $p$ and $q$ points respectively such that $S\Harpoon{[p-x+1, p]} \cong T \Harpoon{[1, x]}$ for some $x \geq 1$.
 As for graphs, we can identify the last $x$ points of $S$ with the first $x$ points of $T$.
 We also need to add a directed edge between each pair of points which are not already neighbours.
 The resulting tournament satisfies the conditions for validity.

 For relational structures: Let $B=(X, B_1, \dots, B_k), C=(Y, C_1, \dots, C_k)$ be relational structures with signature $\sigma = (n_1, \dots, n_k)$ on $p, q$ points respectively, such that $B\Harpoon{[p-x+1, p]} \cong C \Harpoon{[1, x]}$ for some $x \geq 1$.
 Once again, we identify the last $x$ points of $B$ with the first $x$ points of $C$, so the last $x$ points each $B_j$ are identified with the first $x$ points of $C_j$.
 The resulting structure $D$ is a relational structure with signature $\sigma$ such that $D\Harpoon{[1, p]} \cong B$ and $D\Harpoon{[p-x+1, p+q-x]} \cong C$, so relational structures with the same signature are valid structures.